|

 In order to swap two values, you must use a

-third variable to
+third variable (a "temporary holding

 temporarily hold the value you do not want to lose: